Hot summers have us running the A/C on full blast.

 That’s why when something goes wrong, it can easily start to freeze the moisture that collects on the coil and prevent your vents from blowing cold air.

-How Do I Stop My A/C From Freezing Up?
+How Should I Stop My A/C Freezing?

 Regular maintenance and filter changes are essential in preventing your A/C from freezing up.
 Make sure you have good airflow and allow your system to thaw completely if it does freeze before you turn it back on.